Autor: Shelby Benavidez

 2. “Material Misrepresentation”

 It sounds silly, but this is an excuse Progressive is alleged to use frequently.
-Whether the insured didn’t update their address, mention a prior ticket, or forgot a minor detail on the application, it’s a tactic that attorneys say is overused and unfair.
-As Tritico’s case shows, insurance tries to use this even when the change has little or no impact on the case itself.
+Whether the insured didn’t update their address, failed to mention a prior ticket, or forgot a minor detail on the application, it’s a tactic that attorneys say is overused and unfair.
+Insurance tries to use this even when the change has little or no impact on the case itself.

 3. Denied Coverage for “Non-Disclosed Drivers”

-Progressive allegedly denies claims when a driver who wasn’t explicitly listed on the policy was behind the wheel even if that person lived in the same household and had permission to drive the car.
-In many states, this raises legal questions about implied permission and public policy, especially when innocent third parties are injured.
+Progressive allegedly denies claims when a driver who wasn’t explicitly listed on the policy was behind the wheel, even if that person lived in the same household and had permission to drive the car.
+In many states, these situations aren’t always as straightforward as the insurance company suggests, especially when an innocent third party is injured.

 4. Delays That Lead to Denials